 “I’m a professional, Murray, the Commissioner knows that.”

-He started towards the back of the store and saw Leeks shaking his head.
+He started towards the back of the store and saw Leeks shaking her head.

 “Nothing in there but garbage.”